Tremendous convenience–or tremendous frustration?

 The prices on Travelocity may run higher than on other sites and apps, but it’s super easy to work through, and you can book everything in just a few clicks.
 It also offers features like ‘buy-now, pay-later’, and features hotels linked to Trip Advisor site reviews with credible information about hotels and B&B’s from customers.
 It offers top secret hotels and is ideal for long, complicated trips that involve many different parties and connections.

-While all of these sites are great options for one-stop travel shopping, there are also many terrific niche apps to consider for their convenience and ability to save you time and money–once you hit the road.
+There are also many terrific niche apps to consider for their convenience and ability to save you time and money once you hit the road.

 You’ve reached your big-city destination.
 Now, what’s the best way to get around?
 Look no further than Citymapper, your ultimate transit app.
 You’ll find transport information including subway, buses, ferries, and walking/biking paths, and more.